Updated Feb 2023

 I love starting the day with a smile.
 The first thing I do when my alarm rings is to smile and tell myself that today is going to be amazing.

 It felt a little silly (and hard!) in the beginning, but now it’s a habit.
-And starting the day with a smile on your face sets the tone for the day.
+And starting the morning with a smile on your face sets the tone for the day.
 How often did you wake up telling yourself that this sucks, that you’d much rather stay in bed because today is going to be stupid, and then have the day prove you right?
 You trip on your rug in the dark, smash your nose on the floor, hurry to the bathroom to wash the blood off your face, turn the water on too hard and it splashes all over you and the floor… Need I go on?
-Because you’ve only been awake for about 30 seconds in that scenario… I’ve still got the rest of the day to go if you want!
+Because you’ve only been awake for about 30 seconds at that point… I’ve still got the rest of the day to go if you want!

 But my point is this: if you’d started your day with a smile, and grateful for what is to come, you might have sat on the edge of your bed for a minute, stretching.
 Gotten up slowly, opened the curtains to enjoy the sun shining in, the birds singing.